sevenpluseight/focusflow/README.md

 | `utils/`       | Stores constants, helper functions, and theme configurations                 |
 | `widgets/`     | Reusable UI components shared across multiple screens                        |

+# 🔧 Firebase Configuration

+Before running the app, make sure the following Firebase configuration files are placed in the correct locations:

+- `android/app/google-services.json`
+- `ios/Runner/GoogleService-Info.plist`

+These files are required for Firebase services to function properly

 # ⚠️ Git Notes
 - Some folders currently contains a `.gitkeep` file to ensure it's tracked in the repository